virtusize/integration_ios/README.md

     Virtusize.APIKey = "15cc36e1d7dad62b8e11722ce1a245cb6c5e6692"
     // For using the Order API, Virtusize.userID is required Virtusize.userID = "123"
-    // By default, the Virtusize environment will be set to .global Virtusize.environment = .STAGING
+    // By default, the Virtusize environment will be set to .GLOBAL Virtusize.environment = .STAGING
     Virtusize.params = VirtusizeParamsBuilder()
         // By default, the initial language will be set based on the Virtusize environment